immutant/lein-immutant/README.md

 * `lein immutant env [key]` - prints out information about the Immutant environment.
 It currently only displays the path to the current Immutant, and the path to JBoss.

-* `lein immutant new project-name` - creates a new project using the Immutant template..

-* `lein immutant init` - creates a sample `immutant.init` namespace beneath `src/`

 * `lein immutant archive [--exclude-dependencies] [--name name] [--context-path path] [--virtual-host host] [path/to/project]` -